rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 - `mimiExtensions` is a object (map) containing MIMI extensions.
 It is optional.

 VCON typically expresses content using the body, encoding, and mimetype fields.
 In order to preserve this convention we use these fields directly for a MIMI SinglePart structure, but use new MultiPart and ExternalPart structure for those MIMI structures.

-ExternalPart has several fields for the decryption and integrity of the referenced content.
-These can be omitted once the content has been downloaded, decrypted, verified, and included in the VCON attachments array.
+For a SinglePart these two fields could be present.

 - `disposition` - optional if set to the default value ("render")
 - `language` - optional if absent
-- `partIndex` is an integer.
-It is mandatory

 ## MultiPart

 - `partSemantics` is one of "chooseOne", "singleUnit", or "processAll".
 It is mandatory.
 - `parts` is an array of `Part`s.
 It is mandatory.

+## Part

+- `disposition` - optional if set to the default value ("render")
+- `language` - optional if absent
+- `partIndex` is an unsigned integer.
+It is mandatory
+- `cardinality` is one of "nullpart", "single", "external", or "multi". mandatory.

+if cardinality is "single" or "external", then body, encoding, and mimetype fields are included directly in the Part object.

 ## ExternalPart